-- our success in achieving the targets outlined in annual Operational Plans - the outcomes of a Performance Evaluation process operated by Sport Ireland.
-The process is designed to appraise the operation of Sports Partnerships under headings including governance; management and staffing; planning monitoring and evaluation. - the 'localised' results from national research into participation levels - input from our partner agencies, stakeholders, and providers (clubs, groups, communities, etc).
+- our success in achieving the targets outlined in annual Operational Plans

+- the outcomes of a Performance Evaluation process operated by Sport Ireland.
+The process is designed to appraise the operation of Sports Partnerships under headings including governance; management and staffing; planning monitoring and evaluation.

-appendix A. Operational Plan Template
+- the 'localised' results from national research into participation levels appendix A. Operational Plan Template